 Set a purpose for logging in.
 For example, maybe you want to wish your friend a happy birthday or share an article.
 Make sure to log out after you have completed that task.
 Hopefully this will help you waste less time online.

 Create a phone-free zone, for example your bedroom or living room.
 When you enter this zone, turn off your device.
 This will lead to fewer distractions and you will be developing a healthy habit.

 When you can, try to see people in person instead of connecting with them through social media.
 FaceTiming someone will never be as satisfying as seeing them face to face.

 If you find it difficult to put the phone down and go to sleep, invest in an alarm clock and charge your phone in another room.

-If you are hanging out with friends put your phone away (in your pocket or bag) or put it upside down so you aren't distracted by incoming notifications.
+If you are hanging out with friends or loved ones, put your phone away (in your pocket or bag) or put it upside down so you aren't distracted by incoming notifications.

 Once you have tracked how much time you spend on social media, set some offline goals.
 If you spend two hours a day online perhaps you could take one hour (or two) to work towards a goal like learning something new, etc.

 If you have a quick break, do you automatically reach for your phone?
 Try reading, doodling, writing a to-do list or a quick mindfulness excercise instead.